caseywdunn/comparative_expression_2017/manuscript.md

 > Figure XXSim

-We first simulated an analysis under the null model that tau evolves at the same rate following duplication and speciation events.
-Under the null model, pairwise approaches are very similar as for the observed data (Figure XXSim a), with higher rho for orthologs (0.752092) than paralogs (0.2698659).
-Phylogenetic approaches do show similar divergence following speciation and duplication (Figure XXSim b) and does not reject the null hypothesis that the rates differ (Wilcoxon p=0.7750778).
+We first simulated a data set under the null model that tau evolves at the same rate following duplication and speciation events.
+Under the null model, pairwise analysis results (Figure XXSim a) are very similar as for the observed data, with higher rho for orthologs (0.752092) than paralogs (0.2698659).
+In the phylogenetic analysis of the null simulation, contrasts show similar divergence following speciation and duplication (Figure XXSim b) and does not reject the null hypothesis (Wilcoxon p=0.7750778).

+We next simulated a data set under the ortholog conjecture, where the rate of evolution of Tau following duplication was 2 fold the rate following speciation.
+The results of this heterogeneous model are nearly indistinguishable from the null model (Figure XXSim c), and also have a higher rho for orthologs (0.7629479) than paralogs (0.1753878).
+In the phylogenetic analysis of the ortholog conjecture simulation, contrasts XX (Figure XXSim c) and XX (Wilcoxon p=1.057302310^{-11}).

 References
 ----------